mehulagg/gitlab_test/doc/ci/variables/where_variables_can_be_used.md

 CONFIG_FILE
 ```

-- Those derived from the shell runner's environment, such as:
+Variables derived from the shell runner's environment are also not available, such as:

 ```
 HOME